UNIT-Electronics/CH55x_SDCC_Doc/src/source/interrupts.rst

 Interrupts
 ========

-CH552 supports 14 sets of interrupt signal sources, including 6 sets of interrupts (INT0, T0, INT1, T1,
-UART0 and T2) compatible with the standard MCS51, and 8 sets of extended interrupts (SPI0, TKEY,
+The CH552 microcontroller supports 14 sets of interrupt signal sources.
+These include 6 sets of interrupts (INT0, T0, INT1, T1, UART0, and T2), which are compatible with the standard MCS51, and 8 sets of extended
-USB, ADC, UART1, PWMX, GPIO and WDOG).
-The GPIO interrupt can be selected from 7 I/O pins.
+interrupts (SPI0, TKEY, USB, ADC, UART1, PWMX, GPIO, and WDOG).
+The GPIO interrupt can be chosen from 7 I/O pins.

 .. list-table:: Default priority sequence of interrupt sources
-   :widths: 20 20 10 30 30
+   :widths: 20 20 10 30 20
    :header-rows: 1

    * - Interrupt source